jellyglitch/jellyglitch.github.io/README.md

 For more on Markdown, go to [resources](#more-resources).

 Next, you will need a Github account.
 This account will be where you host your resume.
 Github is an example of a distributive version control system(DVCS).
 This is another tool that allows us to make those updates I mentioned so easily.
 Github gives you free hosting pages which acts like a website to your resume.
-Using a DVCS is another step in Etter's book.
+It's what you would call a static website, something Etter's reccomendded once again.
+This is also where we'll touch on a bit of Jekyll; it will help us make a theme for our site.

 ## Instructions
-Alright, now that we've got those out of the way, we can proceed with the main activity.
+Alright, now that we've got those out of the way, we can proceed with the main process.

 1. Make a Repository
-   Name the repository: [yourUser].github.io
-   This is Github's free hosting page.
-They give you the page if you have that in the repository name.
+   - On the top right hand side of the screen, under the addition icon, you can find the option to make a new repository.
+This will direct you to a new form to fill out to set up a repository.
+   -  Name the repository: ` yourUsername.github.io ` using your username in place of 'yourUsername'.
+This is how you can have access to Github's free hosting page.
+   - Make sure you set the repository to public so people can view your resume.
 2. Upload your Resume
-   In the main branch, have you resume uploaded.
+   - In the main branch, upload your resume by clicking ` Add file `.
+   - Name it ` index.md `.
+   - Then all you have to do is click ` commit new file ` at the end of the screen and ensure that it commits to the main branch.
-3. Add a yml File
+3. Set a Theme
-   This is a file that will allow you to customize your theme using jekyll themes.
+   - Make a new file called ` _config.yml `.
+This is a file that will allow you to customize your theme using Jekyll.
+You don't need to have anything in it, just leave it blank and it will be updated later.
+   - Now from your repository page, go to `settings` on the right.
+Scroll down untill you see `change theme` under Github Pages and select one.
+The .yml file you've just create will be updated automatically with the theme you selected.
+   - This is another step that corresponds to Etter's book in which he suggests having a theme helps in navigation and approachability of our site.
+4. Done!
+    - Now your resume should be ready and hosted.
+Check it out by going to your site ` yourUsername.github.io `.
+You should be redirected there once you put this in your address bar.

 ### More Resources
 * [Tutorial on MarkDown](https://www.markdowntutorial.com)